muddassir235/muddassir235/README.md

 # iOS/Android Developer

 A dynamic and focused Software Developer and Tech Lead with a proven track record in the software industry.
 Has 5 years of experience in the domain of AI-powered iOS and Android applications.
-Is currently a member of the Innovation Team at Callsign which innovates in the domains of Passive Authentication, Fraud Prevention, and Intelligence-based Identification.
+Is currently a member of the Innovation Team at Callsign which works in the domains of Passive Authentication, Fraud Prevention, and Intelligence-based Identification.

 ## Currently Working On 🧪
 - QR-code based app ideas. ```April 2022```